jmDarcy/real-time-analytics-labs/README.md

 homework-<number>-<topic>
 ```

-This makes the repository easier to navigate outside the original Polish classroom context while preserving the original course order.

-Labs 07 and 08 follow the same descriptive naming convention as the earlier lab folders.

 ## Prerequisites

 The exact runtime depends on the lab.
 In general, the materials assume a Python/Jupyter environment with selected components from the RTA2026 course stack: